 - Cover and remove from heat for 20 minutes.

 - Drain the juice and cool for margarita's!

-- Pour into a margarita glass rimmed with sugar.
+- Pour the margarita into a margarita glass lined with sugar.